FIFA Club World Cup: Knock-out tournaments (2005–2023)

 United Arab Emirates successfully applied for the right to host the FIFA Club World Cup in 2009 and 2010.
-Barcelona dethroned World and European champions Manchester United in the 2009 UEFA Champions League Final to qualify for the 2009 Club World Cup.
+Barcelona dethroned World and European champions Manchester United in the 2009 UEFA Champions League final to qualify for the 2009 Club World Cup.
 Barcelona beat Mexican club Atlante in the semi-finals 3–1 and met Estudiantes in the final.
 After a very close encounter which saw the need for extra-time, Lionel Messi scored from a header to snatch victory for Barcelona and complete an unprecedented sextuple.
 The 2010 edition saw the first non-European and non-South American side to reach the final: TP Mazembe from the Democratic Republic of Congo defeated Brazil's Internacional 2–0 in the semi-final to face Internazionale, who beat South Korean club Seongnam Ilhwa Chunma 3–0 to reach the final.
 Internazionale went on to beat Mazembe with the same scoreline to complete their quintuple.

-The FIFA Club World Cup returned to Japan for the 2011 and 2012 edition.
+The FIFA Club World Cup returned to Japan for the 2011 and 2012 editions.
 In 2011, Barcelona comfortably won their semi-final match 4–0 against Qatari club Al Sadd.
-In the final, Barcelona would repeat their performance against Santos; this is, to date, the largest winning margin in the final of the competition.
-Messi also became the first player to score in two different Club World Cup finals.
+In the final, Barcelona won against Santos by the same scoreline for their second title.
+Messi also became the first player to score in two Club World Cup finals.
 The 2012 edition saw Europe's dominance come to an end as Corinthians, boasting over 30,000 travelling fans which was dubbed the "Invasão da Fiel", travelled to Japan to join Barcelona in being two-time winners of the competition.
 In the semi-finals, Al-Ahly managed to keep the scoreline close as Corinthians' Paolo Guerrero scored to send the Timão into their second final.
 Guerrero would once again come through for Corinthians as the Timão saw off English side Chelsea 1–0 in order to bring the trophy back to Brazil.

 2013 and 2014 had the Club World Cup moving to Morocco.
-The first edition saw a Cinderella run of host team Raja Casablanca, who had to start in the play-off round and became the second African team to reach the final, after defeating Brazil's Atlético Mineiro in the semi-final.
+The first edition saw a Cinderella run of host team Raja CA, who had to start in the play-off round and became the second African team to reach the final, after defeating Brazil's Atlético Mineiro in the semi-final.
 Like Mazembe, Raja also lost to the European champion, this time a 2–0 defeat to Bayern Munich.
 2014 again had a decision between South America and Europe, and Real Madrid beat San Lorenzo 2–0.